realnikolaj/t8g1-skylab/content/group-vm.md

 the network.
 It is recommended to always create separate custom overlay networks for independent services.

-7.
+## Mad docker

-## Reasonable firewall and other security measures should be implemented and documented for the groupVM
+### 7. Update the firewall to allow limited traffic from DMZ only to be able to use that service

 As mentioned simple firewall rules gets cluttered by the docker clients running on each node.
 Extensive measure must be taken to secure the network and especially the containers running withing it.
 As a deafult docker will open any published ports from services and standalone containers to the external network,